dominiksinsaarland/relation_extraction/README.md

 then run the model, for our final version: run with

-python training_elmo.py --iteration $i --encoder_attention no --decoder_self_attention no --encoder_feedforward no --resultfile final_results_semveval_
+python training_elmo.py --encoder_attention no --decoder_self_attention no --encoder_feedforward no --resultfile final_results_semveval_